 Women with a five-year risk of 1.67 percent or higher are classified as "high-risk."
-This score (a five-year risk of 1.67 percent or higher) is the cut-off for the FDA guidelines for taking tamoxifen or raloxifene to reduce breast cancer risk.
+This score (a five-year risk of 1.67 percent or higher) is the cut-off for the FDA guidelines for taking a risk-lowering drug (tamoxifen or raloxifene) to reduce breast cancer risk.

 Learn more about risk-lowering drugs.

 The Breast Cancer Risk Assessment Tool cannot predict whether or not you will develop breast cancer.
-It does not calculate an individual woman’s breast cancer risk, but rather the average risk for a group of women with similar risk factors.
+It does not calculate an individual woman’s breast cancer risk.
+Instead, it gives the average risk for a group of women with similar risk factors.
 So, it is not clear what this risk means for any one woman.

-Say the tool gives you a five-year risk of 1.7 percent.
-This means the tool estimates that 1.7 percent of women who have risk factors similar to yours will develop breast cancer over the next five years.
-But, the tool cannot predict which of these women will go on to be diagnosed.
+Say the tool gives you a five-year risk of one percent.
+This means the tool estimates that one percent of women who have risk factors similar to yours will develop breast cancer over the next five years.
+But, the tool cannot predict which of these women will get breast cancer.

 The Breast Cancer Risk Assessment Tool was designed to be used by health care providers.
 So, if you use the tool on your own, it may be hard to understand what the risk it calculates means for you.
 If you have questions about your risk of breast cancer, talk to your provider.

 The Breast Cancer Risk Assessment Tool does not give a good estimate of risk in some women including those with :

-The original model was based on data from white women.
-Recently, the model was updated to estimate risk for:
+The original model was based on data from white women, but it has been updated to estimate risk for:

 The Breast Cancer Risk Assessment Tool also does not use all the known (established) risk factors for breast cancer to assess risk.